ansible/awx/docs/docsite/rst/userguide/webhooks.rst

 	c.
 In the **Name** field, enter a brief description about what this PAT will be used for.
 	d.
 Skip the **Expires at** field unless you want to set an expiration date for your webhook.
 	e.
 In the Scopes fields, select the ones applicable to your integration.
-For |at|, API is the only selection necessary.
+For AWX, API is the only selection necessary.

 	.. image:: ../common/images/webhooks-create-webhook-gitlab-scope.png